 We will also study the following map of cohomology cycles,

-and denote its image and kernel as $H_\phi^*(X_s)$ and its cokernel as $H_\psi^*(X_s)$ to obtain an exact sequence
+and denote its image and kernel as $H_\varphi^*(X_s)$ and its cokernel as $H_\psi^*(X_s)$ to obtain an exact sequence

-Then we propose Conjecture \ref{conj-coh} of Lefschetz type for $H_\phi^*(X_s)$ and $H^*_\psi (X_s)$.
-Under this conjecture, we can prove the following: \begin{enumerate} \item Theorems \ref{thm-harcoh}: there is a unique splitting of above short exact sequence of $\sL$-modules:
+Then we propose Conjecture \ref{conj-coh} of Lefschetz type for $H_\varphi^*(X_s)$ and $H^*_\psi (X_s)$.
+Under this conjecture, one has the following statements: \begin{enumerate} \item Theorem \ref{thm-harcoh}: there is a unique splitting of above short exact sequence of $\sL$-modules: